 Cushing disease is a condition in which the pituitary gland releases too much adrenocorticotropic hormone (ACTH).
 The pituitary gland is an organ of the endocrine system.

 Cushing disease is caused by a tumor or excess growth (hyperplasia) of the pituitary gland.
 The pituitary gland is located just below the base of the brain.
 A type of pituitary tumor called an adenoma is the most common cause.
-An adenoma is almost always benign (not a cancer).
+An adenoma is a benign tumor (not a cancer).

 With Cushing disease, the pituitary gland releases too much ACTH.
 ACTH stimulates production and release of cortisol, a stress hormone.
 Too much ACTH causes the adrenal glands to make too much cortisol.